shina-lab/artifact_Sagitta/README.txt

 To reproduce Claim 1: run install.sh, then claims/claim1/run.sh, and follow claims/claim1/expected/validation_info.txt.
 Expected output and validation information are in claims/claim1/expected/.

+// NOTE: If Docker is not running on your machine, please install it using install.Docker.sh first.
+And then reboot your machine and run install.sh.

 --- List of source code and input/output files
 This section maps the artifact structure to the corresponding sections in our paper.